 Pushing your body to lift heavy things causes all kinds of beneficial metabolic changes in the body.

 A study in the journal Preventative Medicine found that “resistance exercise training has profound effects on the musculoskeletal system, contributes to the maintenance of functional abilities, and prevents osteoporosis, sarcopenia, lower-back pain, and other disabilities”.

 Plus, it “may positively affect risk factors such as insulin resistance, resting metabolic rate, glucose metabolism, blood pressure, body fat, and gastrointestinal transit time”

 We can be honest here, it’s not like strength is the only reason we want to lift weights.

 Yoga aims to transcend the physical body, but that doesn’t mean there’s anything wrong with wanting you know… a hot one.

 Yoga alone can produce a strong and lean body, but it’s not effective at producing the more muscular body that men often aspire to.
 There’s no shame in wanting to look good naked, and if it’s a healthy practice that’ll get you there – all the better.

-There are some potential negatives, but whether you count them as such depends on your goals.
+Well, there are some potential negatives, but whether you count them as such, depends on your goals.

 What Have We Learned?